izayaaaaaaa/photoscout-app/README.md

 - A detailed view of a marker should give the option to refocus the map view to its respective marker
 - Error handling for invalid locations
 - Make the UI more aesthetically pleasing

+### Non-critical Bugs

+- Error handling for invalid locations
+- (list modal) click one item the list, mapview focuses on the coordinates of said item/marker
+- search marker should be draggable
+- details modal pops up on empty current marker bug
+- click a marker pin, more details are shown